tiagobento/watertemplate-engine/README.md

 argument you add to your template through the `add` method lives only during the rendering of the file you specified in `getFilePath` method of your template class.
 That means that neither master nor sub templates can access arguments you've added in your template Java class.

-_NO_ reflection
---
-Every reflection solution kills most of refactoring tools on IDEs.
-Renaming, finding usages, moving etc.
-Because your interface with your template files is only the `add` method, specified in `Template`, you can trust that **any refactor you make in your Java code will not propagate through your templates _silently_.**